ETIAS Travel Authorization Program Postponed Until at Least 2027

 When will the program begin?

-The exact date has yet to be confirmed, but will be launching sometime in 2024.
-The system was approved in 2016 with an initial launch date in 2022, which was delayed due to the pandemic and insufficient infrastructure.
+The program could now be launching sometime in 2027, if the technical problems with the separate border-check system are resolved.
+ETIAS was approved in 2016 with an initial launch date in 2022, which was delayed due to the pandemic and insufficient infrastructure.

 How can travelers apply?